Deepshift/DeepCreamPy/README.md

 A deep learning-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

-The user colors censored regions green in an image editing program like GIMP or Photoshop.
-A neural network fills in the censored regions.
+To prepare your hentai for DeepCreamPy use, you will need to open your hentai images in an image editing program like GIMP or Photoshop and color censored regions green.
+DeepCreamPy takes your green colored images as input, and a neural network autommatically fills in the censored regions.

 DeepCreamPy has a pre-built binary for Windows 64-bit available [here](https://github.com/deeppomf/DeepCreamPy/releases/latest).
 DeepCreamPy's code works on Windows, Mac, and Linux.